BNN-UPC/datanetAPI/README.md

 * g.edges: Returns a list of tuples describing the topology edges.
 Each tuple is described as (src node ID, dst node ID, link ID).
 The link ID is always ‘0’ as only one link for the same src-dst pair is supported at this moment.
 * g[src][dst][0]: Dictionary with the information parameters of the (directed) link between node src and node dst (see more details of the link parameters in Section 4.4).

+**links_performance**: This object is structured as a list of dictionaries of dictionaries object and contains the performance metrics of the links.
+The outer list contains a dictionary of dictionaries for each node.
+The first dictionary contains the list of adjacents nodes and the last dictionary contain the performance metrics of the link.
+The performance dictionary contains the following keys:
+* ‘utilization’: Tan per one of the average utilization of the link.
+* ‘loses’: Tan per one of the average packets lost in the link.

+Thus, assuming lperf is the links performance object of a sample, we may access the information as follows:
+* lperf[src][dst]: dictionary with the performance measurements of the link [src][dst].
+If the dst node is not adjacent to src node.
+A KeyError exception will be produced.
+* lperf[src][dst][<nameparam>]: Read the <nameparam> parameter of the link.

 ### 4.1 Parameters of time distributions
 Our simulator considers the following inter-packet arrival time distributions for different flows in the network: